-The firm carries out commercial conveyancing work and is therefore an 'in scope' firm for the purposes of the MLRs 2017.
+The firm is an 'in scope' firm for the purposes of the MLRs 2017.

-In February 2024, the SRA's anti-money laundering (AML) proactive supervision team carried out a desk-based review of the firm to assess its compliance with the MLRs 2017.
-In his outcome letter the AML Officer told the firm that he had identified a number of compliance failures, including the firm not having compliant policies, controls and procedures (PCPs) or a client and matter risk assessment process in place, and consequently, not performing and documenting risk assessments on its 'in scope' files.
+In January 2024, the SRA's anti-money laundering (AML) proactive supervision team carried out an inspection of the firm to assess its compliance with the MLRs 2017.
+In his outcome letter the AML Officer told the firm that he had identified compliance failures in relation to its firm-wide risk assessment (FWRA) documentation and client/matter risk assessments (CMRAs) on the client files reviewed.